Philip Vasan

-Philip Vasan is Global Head of Lending and Liquidity for BlackRock, Inc and the Deputy Head of the Portfolio Management Group.
-He joined BlackRock in 2016 and was the head of their Investments and Portfolio Solutions for BlackRock U.S. Wealth Advisory from 2016-2019.
+Philip Vasan is Co-Head of Fundamental Equity Investing for BlackRock, Inc and the Deputy Head of the Portfolio Management Group.
+He joined BlackRock in 2016 and was the head of their Investments and Portfolio Solutions for BlackRock U.S. Wealth Advisory from 2016 to 2019.
 Previously, he was the CEO of the Private Bank of Credit Suisse in the Americas from 2013 until 2016.
 He also became a member of the global Management Committee of the Private Bank in that year.

 Early life and education

 Vasan was born in New York City and graduated from Oberlin College with his BA in 1980.
 He received his PhD in Economics from Harvard University in 1986.